 - not to abuse the peering relationship by engaging in activities such as, but not limited to, pointing a default or static route or otherwise forwarding traffic for destinations not explicitly advertised, resetting next-hop or selling or giving next-hop to others;

-- provide paid internet transit service to at least 1000 unique transit networks (ASNs) utilizing BGP on a global basis, or 250 unique transit networks (ASNs) utilizing BGP on a regional basis where Lumen agrees that peering is limited to interconnection points and traffic that are contained within a single geographic region such as Asia, Europe, Latin America or North America;
+- provide paid internet transit service to at least 1000 unique transit networks (ASNs) utilising BGP on a global basis, or 250 unique transit networks (ASNs) utilising BGP on a regional basis where Lumen agrees that peering is limited to interconnection points and traffic that are contained within a single geographic region such as Asia, Europe, Latin America or North America;

 - exchange at a minimum an average of 500 Gbps over the course of a month (in the dominant direction) of internet traffic on a global basis, or at a minimum an average of 250 Gbps (in the dominant direction) of traffic on a regional basis for arrangements where Lumen agrees that peering is limited to interconnection points and traffic that are contained within a single geographic region such as Asia, Europe, Latin America or North America;

 - augment capacity with sufficient lead time to ensure uncongested flow of internet traffic;